 The following is a list of items regarding potential evidence the prosecutor may want to consider.
-(Note: if the prosecutor becomes actively involved in the investigation, he can lose his immunity).
-This is not intended to replace the work of the trained, professional law enforcement officer, but to provoke the prosecutor's thought process:
+(Note: if the prosecutor becomes actively involved in the investigation, he can lose his or her absolute immunity).
+This is not intended to replace the work of the trained, professional law enforcement officer, but to inform the prosecutor's thought process:

-- Bank Records: Perpetrator and Victim

-- What did the perpetrator do with the money?
-If no clear answer:

-- What are all known regular expenses of victim?

-- What is all known income of victim?
+- Bank Records: Perpetrator and Victim; - What did the perpetrator do with the money?
+If no clear answer: - What are all known regular expenses of victim? - What is all known income of victim?

 - What is unaccounted for?

 - Did perpetrator control the money?

-- Bank Film/Footage
+- Bank Film/Footage;

-- 911 Tapes
+- 911 Tapes;

-- Handwriting Exemplars for Document Analysis
+- Handwriting Exemplars for Document Analysis;

-- Adult Protective Services Records
+- Adult Protective Services Records;

-- Social Worker Witnesses
+- Social Worker Witnesses;

-- Guardianship Court Records
+- Guardianship Court Records;

-- Documents Gathered by a New Guardian
+- Documents Gathered by a New Guardian;

-- Medical Providers: records and interviews
+- Medical Providers: records and interviews;

-- Notarized documents
+- Notarized documents;

-- Powers of attorney
+- Powers of attorney;

-- Quitclaim deeds
+- Quitclaim deeds;

-- Refinance documents
+- Refinance documents;

-- Wills
+- Wills;

-- Financial documents allowing transfers outside the Will
+- Financial documents allowing transfers outside the will;

-- Pension documents/Retirement account documents
+- Pension documents/Retirement account documents; and

-- Records of the Office of the Inspector General if the victim is in a regulated health care facility, such as a long term care facility
+- Records of the Office of the Inspector General if the victim is in a regulated health care facility, such as a long-term care facility